 Modern Flint and Steels

-Some FireSteels more readily oxidize.
+Some FireSteels contain a mix of metals that more readily oxidize.
 Typically in rod form, this type of firesteel produces a massive shower of very hot sparks by simply scraping it with the flint, This makes fire starting easier than when using traditional FireSteel but the principle is virtually identical.

 FireSteel.com offers very high quality firesteels that are highly regarded throughout the world.